NordicHPC/sonar/doc/HOWTO-DAEMON.md

 ```
 cadence = <duration value>
 on-startup = <bool>                             # default true
+topo-svg-command = <string>                     # default none
+topo-text-command = <string>                    # default none
 ```

 If `on-startup` is `true` then a sysinfo operation will be executed every time the daemon is started, in addition to according to the cadence.

+The `topo-svg-command` value should be a command line that produces an SVG describing node topology on stdout, typically this would be "/path/to/lstopo --of svg".
+The output of the command will be placed in the `topo_svg` field.

+The `topo-text-command` value should be a command line that produces text describing node topology on stdout, typically this would be "/path/to/hwloc-ls".
+The output of the command will be placed in the `topo_text` field.

+Normally, at most one of `topo-svg-command` and `topo-text-command` is used.
+If a command can't be executed, the directive is silently ignored.

+Note that on a serious node, the output of `lstopo` can be large, on the order of several hundred KB when base64-encoded, while the output for `hwloc-ls` is usually quite compact.

 ### `[jobs]` section aka `[slurm]` section